srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module12.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 12 - Implement Azure Key Vault
+# Lab Scenario Preview: Lab 12 - Implement Azure Key Vault

-### Lab overview
+## Lab overview

 In this walkthrough, we will create an Azure Key vault and then create a password secret within that key vault, providing a securely stored, centrally managed password for use with applications.